jhvanderschee/hugocodex/content/es/about.md

 ---
 title: 'Sobre Hugo Codex'
 ---
-> "Hugo Codex wants to make it easier for you to choose for Hugo in your next project."
+> "Hugo Codex quiere  to make it easier for you to choose for Hugo in your next project."

 ### For front-end developers